meeshkan/website/src/blog/posts/2020-04-13-quickcheck-state-machine.md

 ## Cleanup

-Cleanup is the only function that exists within the monad in which the system is executing, and it is called after each series of commands is done.
-As we don't need any cleanup, we can just write an empty function in the `IO` monadic context.
+Cleanup, like the semantics, exists within the monad in which the system is executing, and it is called after each series of commands is executed.
+As we don't need any cleanup for our queue, we can just write an empty function in the `IO` monadic context.

 ```
 cleanup :: model Concrete -> IO ()